Htaung/Microservices/Readme.md

 14 July-2022 stop at here
 D:\AA Backup\Video\Spring Boot Microservices, CQRS, SAGA, Axon Framework\[TutsNode.com] - Spring Boot Microservices, CQRS, SAGA, Axon Framework\14.
 Handle Error & Rollback Transaction

+When exceptions are thrown in event, default behavior is to look for an error msg and continue the execution coz code and command handler was successfully executed => app will recieved a successful response

+If an exception is thrown and was not handled in event handler method -> it will not prevent all event handlers from execution
+But execution will continue and the code in other method in same process and group will continue

+exception msg will be thrown in event handler method will also not be handled by try catch in controller class or in centralized controller advice exception handler class.

+If you want exception msg to propagate all the way to a controller method or to a controller advice class need to write additional code to configure the event processor to propagate the exception so you can catch in differenct place
+To do that we will use listener invocation class handler provied by axon framework If doing this execution in other event handler method handle an error in controller class and return a custom error msg txn will roll back
+For this to work => need to configure our event and method to be in same processing group that is configured to use subscribing event processor.
+Event processor is component that is incharge of managing technical aspect of providing the event handler

+Event processor have 2 forms
+Tracking event procesor
+Pull their msg from a source using a thread it managed itself.
+A different thread Will retry processing the event using incremental back-off period processor will go into error mode, will release the token and retry an event as an incremental interval starting at one second will double after each attempt and to a maximum wait time of 60 seconds per attempt is achieved this back-off time ensures that if another node is able to process event successfully, it will have opportunity to claim the token requried to process the event

+Subscribing event processor
+Subscribing themselves to source of events and are invoked by thread managed by publishing mechanism.
+Same Thread By default exception raised by event handlers are locked and processing will continue next event will report the publication error to the component that provided an event will have an exception bubbled up to the publishing component of event allowing to deal with it accordingly

+If we propagate the exception all the way up, we can make entire txn will roll back we will use subscribing event processor to manage event handler in product event handler class

+17 july 2022 stop
+D:\AA Backup\Video\Spring Boot Microservices, CQRS, SAGA, Axon Framework\[TutsNode.com] - Spring Boot Microservices, CQRS, SAGA, Axon Framework\14.
+Handle Error & Rollback Transaction\6.
+Trying to handle the @CommandExecutionException